-Variable Name Spaeth Name Normalizations opinion HARO to BRYO varJusticeOpinion (3)
+Variable Name opinion Spaeth Name HARO to BRYO Normalizations varJusticeOpinion (3)

 This variable indicates the opinion, if any, that the justice wrote.
 It appears in the Justice Centered Datasets only.

 Because determination of whether a justice wrote an opinion is no simple matter, rules must be formulated.